 Do arranged marriages last longer than love marriages?

 Yes.
 At least marriage statistics in India say so.
 Around 75 per cent of Indians, including 82 per cent of women trust arranged marriages over love and want to tie the knot the traditional way.
 This sizeable population has its own reasons for choosing arranged alliances over love.
+Divorce rates in arranged marriages are also strikingly low.
 An arranged match comes with a lot of security.
 With family at the helm of all affairs, the groom/bride just have to scrutinise the partner and analyse if he/she can be a life partner or not.

 Since marriage in India is more about families, an arranged match fits the bill in finding the potential mate compatible with their beliefs.
 Usually, parents look out for a match who is in sync with their son/daughter’s nature, partner expectations, family’s shared values, cultural traditions and brings financial stability to the family.
 Now, who gets a better match than this?